+Complaints and grievances

+FOI requests

+Social media accounts

+Use of Defence websites (e.g. server address, top level domain, pages accessed and documents downloaded)

+Any unsolicited or solicited material that enters the Defence IT network

+Voice data

 Photographic images

+Court documents

 Information relating to court proceedings

-Evidence provided in relation to inquiries and
+Evidence provided in relation to inquiries and other investigations

-other investigations

 Witness statements

 Information related to seeking legal advice

 Legal advice

 Client instructions

-Court documents
+Sensitive information collected by Defence

-We may collect sensitive information about you where you consent, the collection is allowed under the Privacy Act or when the collection is authorised or required by law.
+We may collect sensitive information about you where you consent.
+This collection is allowed under the Privacy Act or when the collection is authorised or required by law.
 The kinds of sensitive information collected by Defence may include:

-Racial and ethnic originPolitical opinions Political affiliations, associations and memberships Religious beliefs/affiliations Philosophical beliefs Professional/trade association and memberships
+Racial and ethnic origin

+Political opinions Political affiliations,

+associations and memberships

+Religious beliefs/affiliations

+Philosophical beliefs

+Professional/trade association and

+memberships

 Trade union membership

 Sexual preferences or practices

-Health information (including the health

-information of ADF members and for the

-assessment of security clearance applications)
+Health information (including the health information of ADF members and for the assessment of security clearance applications)

 Physiological biometrics

 Signature biometrics

+Genetic information

-Genetic informationCriminal history
+Criminal history

 Criminal intelligence information